Albright Memorial Building

 The Albright Memorial Library, also commonly referred to as the Scranton Public Library, is a historic public library located in Scranton, Lackawanna County, Pennsylvania.
 The library is located on the corner of Vine Street and Washington Avenue.
-Since the library opened in May of 1893, it has served the city of Scranton and the surrounding areas by providing access to books, DVDs, computer services, and more.
+Since the library opened in May 1893, it has served the city of Scranton and the surrounding areas by providing access to books, DVDs, computer services, and more.

 History

 Joseph J. Albright originally came to the city of Scranton as a general coal sales agent for the Delaware, Lackawanna, and Western Railroad.
 He would construct a house on the corner of Washington Ave. and Vine St., which he lived in with his wife Elizabeth and their children.

 After Joseph and Elizabeth’s deaths, the Albright children reached an agreement with the City of Scranton to donate the land to be used as a library.
 The original Albright house was demolished in 1890, so the construction of the Albright Memorial Library could begin.

 On May 25, 1893, the Scranton Public Library was ready to open two months earlier than originally anticipated.
 An invite only reception was held that night.
 During the ceremonies, Harry C. and John Joseph Albright handed over the deed for the ground of the Scranton Public Library to Mayor Connell, who accepted on behalf of the city.
-The next day, May 26th, the library opened to the general public with Henry Carr as the first librarian.
+The next day, May 26, the library opened to the general public with Henry Carr as the first librarian.

 The library collection was originally 10,600 volumes selected by the first librarian Henry Carr.
 The Scranton Republican reported that this selection covered a “wide range of subjects including works of reference, philosophy, theology, social science, national sciences, useful and fine arts, poetry, drama, essays, fiction, biography travels, history, etc.” By June 15, 1893, over 1500 people had signed up for a library card and continued to grow steadily.
 Between 200 and 350 books were being checked out daily.